Functions for Working with Nullable Values

 Example

-SELECT assumeNotNull(y) FROM t_null;
+SELECT assumeNotNull(y) FROM table;

 SELECT toTypeName(assumeNotNull(y)) FROM t_null;

-Converts the argument type to Nullable
+Converts the argument type to Nullable.

 toNullable(x)